 top of page

-Our new AHYMSIN Sangha Mantra will be the Ganesha Gayatri Mantra.
+Our new AHYMSIN Sangha Mantra will be the Ganesha Mantra.

-The new mantra will be the Ganesha Gayatri mantra for the next one year, until the Mahashivaratri next year in 2023.
+The new mantra will be the Ganesha mantra for the next one year, until the Mahashivaratri next year in 2025.

 Visit Ahymsin for the full Article by Swami Ritavan Bharati